 Our department is currently recruiting two new teaching faculty members.

 Faculty within the department collaborate with colleagues in the other departments: Developmental, Molecular & Chemical Biology; Molecular Biology & Microbiology; Neuroscience; and Public Health and Community Medicine.
 Additional collaborations exist with the Fletcher School, School of Dental Medicine, Cummings School of Veterinary Medicine, and Tufts Medical Center.

 IPP faculty members participate in the Immunology, Molecular Microbiology, Cell, Molecular & Developmental Biology and Genetics, Pharmacology and Experimental Therapeutics, and Pharmacology and Drug Development, graduate programs, based at the Sackler School.
 IPP also includes the Division of Medical Education and the Anatomical Gifts Program.
 The faculty are supported by research grants from most NIH institutes, with particular strength from NIAID, NINDS, NIDCR, and NCI.

-The department is home to core facilities for polypeptide synthesis and sequencing, DNA synthesis and sequencing, the flow cytometry core and an antibody cell culture core.
+IPP is home to state of the art core facilities for polypeptide synthesis and sequencing, DNA synthesis and sequencing, flow cytometry and an antibody cell culture core.